-SportsAid's partners are vital to the success of young athletes throughout the UK.
-Create a unique partnership of your own and build a lasting relationship with some of the brightest prospects in British sport.
+SportsAid's partners are vital to the success of young athletes throughout Great Britain.
+Create a unique partnership of your own and build a long-lasting relationship with the brightest sporting prospects.

-There are many ways for your organisation to get involved with SportsAid.
+SportsAid has a wide variety of existing partnerships which play a key role in supporting the development of the next generation of British sporting heroes.
+There are many ways for your organisation to get involved with the charity.
 Each partnership is unique, built entirely around your priorities, but has a shared goal of helping young people to succeed in sport.

-A number of trusts and charitable funds across the country partner with SportsAid to make a difference to young people - sometimes just focusing on a particular area, such as disability sports, depending on their goals.
+The charity also works with many local authorities and County Sports Partnerships (CSPs) across the country to decide which athletes to support in their region.
+A number of trusts and charitable funds partner with SportsAid to make a difference to young people - in certain cases this can focus on a specific area, such as disability sports, depending on their goals.

 Other partners like to work together to put on local fundraising events, such as lunch clubs, where they present cheques to athletes from their area.
 SportsAid is also a popular 'chosen charity', especially during an Olympic and Paralympic year, because sport has so many connections to the world of business and can be a great motivating factor for staff.